Chelspoplin/GL_Overview/Tableau-Dashboard/Report-Controls/README.md

 Use this to change the level of detail in the breakout chart depending on what you’re investigating.

 ---
+## Go to Details (Navigation Button)

+**What it does:**
+Navigates users from the high-level overview page to a more detailed breakdown page.

+**Purpose:**
+- Allows deeper investigation of GL activity
+- Provides transaction-level or expanded breakdown detail
+- Supports follow-up analysis without cluttering the overview dashboard

+Use this button when you identify an area in the summary view that requires deeper analysis.

 ## Summary